The importance of employee engagement across the whole business

+We know why employee engagement matters, but even we admit it can be a little temperemental.
 Engagement is influenced and disrupted by a lot of different aspects of the employee experience.
 Some of the main factors that influence engagement include:

-Wellbeing: As you might expect, poor wellbeing can seriously inhibit a person's ability to engage with their work.
+As you might expect, poor wellbeing can seriously inhibit a person's ability to engage with their work.
 Whether it's a physical illness, poor mental health, or any other form of wellbeing, managers have a duty of care to their employees that means safeguarding their wellbeing as much as reasonably possible, and helping them to become resilient in the face of workplace stress.

-Personal impact: Employees aren't always implicitly aware of their responsibilities, or how the work they do impacts the company.
+Employees aren't always implicitly aware of their responsibilities, or how the work they do impacts the company.
 Proper understanding plays a major role in our ability to engage with subject matter, so it's in your best interests to make sure you're on the same page, and to show them the impact of their work.
 Remember that as a manager one of your primary responsibilities is to guide and mentor the people in your team.

-Loyalty: Being proud of and enjoying our work massively influences our ability to stay engaged.
+Being proud of and enjoying our work massively influences our ability to stay engaged.
 This is why it's important to help employees to continue developing professionally, because having the opportunity to learn new skills helps increase employee loyalty.

-Recognition as an incentive: Saying thank you or calling out great work or behaviours goes a long way.
+Saying thank you or calling out great work or behaviours goes a long way.
 In fact, workplace recognition from managers and peers has been proven to reliably outperform performance-based financial incentives in the long-term.

-Better communication: Proper communication is essential for a functioning workplace.
+Proper communication is essential for a functioning workplace.
 Employees left out of the loop in workplace communication run the risk of falling behind their colleagues, so making sure employees have access to the proper channels is vital.

-Growth through feedback: There's a strong argument that feedback has the most impact on employee engagement.
+There's a strong argument that feedback has the most impact on employee engagement.
 Feedback helps your employees to keep developing their skills while juggling the demands of their job, but that's not all.
 A vital part of the process is the feedback your employees give your managers.
 A manager who cultivates an honest, transparent feedback loop will thrive.
 Timeliness is vital, so you'll need to find a way of checking in with your staff between performance reviews.
 That's where Weekly10 can help.